 FAITH VS. FATALISM

-Many people, especially believers, tend to feel overwhelmed by the possibility of chemical, biological, radiological or nuclear warfare against Israel.
-We might feel hopeless, not realizing that all we need to do is take small, manageable, practical steps to prepare for such an eventuality.
-It is the responsibility of all of us to take action now and do everything within our might to help Israel survive in case of an unconventional attack.
+Many people, especially believers, tend to feel overwhelmed by the possibility of future disasters, especially potential chemical, biological, radiological or nuclear warfare against Israel.
+We might feel hopeless, not realizing that all we need to do is take small, manageable, practical steps to prepare for such eventualities.
+It is the responsibility of all of us to take action now and do everything within our might to help Israel survive in case of an unconventional attack and other existential threats.